 Validate command-line switches

-Check for Message Boxes in Scripts
+Check for Message Boxes in PowerShell Scripts – Intune Error 0x87D300C9

 Fix: Remove or suppress any interactive elements, so the script runs in unattended mode.

-Tip: Use a log viewer such as CMTrace to make the entries easier to read and quickly identify error codes or failure points.
+Tip: Use a log viewer such as CMTrace to make entries easier to read and quickly identify error codes or failure points.

 Real World Example